illurix95/chaty/README.md

 <br>
 # to-do list
 - [x] more themes
-- [ ]  amoled/obsidian mode in the chaty like discord mobile app it wiil be added as an easter egg
+- [x]  amoled/obsidian mode in the chaty like discord mobile app it wiil be added as an easter egg this is not added as an easter egg
 - [ ] login and register so noone can send with same username
 <br> #more todo soon